FatulM/shamsi_date/README.md

 Week days range from 1 to 7.
 Jalali week starts with shanbe and Gregorian week starts with monday.

+If you want only to change some fields of a Jalali or Gregorian date you can use `copy(...)` method on an existing object.

 Date formatting is easy.
 At first you should make a function for you custom formatting:
 Say you want to format as `WeekDayName Day MonthName TwoDigitYear`, call your function `format1`
 ```dart